Cycling Slovakia – Why it Should Be Your Next Destination

 roads of Slovakia

-Generically speaking, road conditions in Slovakia are not bad for cycling.
-Most roads are narrow but have good pavement, traffic is heavy only on main routes.
+Generally speaking, road conditions in Slovakia are not bad for cycling.
+Most roads are narrow but well-paved, and traffic is heavy only on main routes.

 Being mostly a mountainous country, it’s kind of obvious that the few flat roads collect most of the Slovakian traffic.
 Despite being crossed by a highway (D1), the Hornád River valley is busy even on its secondary roads.

-The roads crossing the Lower Tatras are marked as state roads but traffic is not too intense there, both on Route 66 and 72, given the gradient of the climbs involved, those roads are mostly truck-free.
+The roads crossing the Lower Tatras are marked as state roads, but traffic is not particularly heavy on Routes 66 and 72; given the climbs’ gradients, those roads are mostly truck-free.

-The Danube River cycling path, going along the border with Hungary, is honestly a bit boring, rarely very close to the river, and often with very poor pavement, sometimes it is worth just staying on the state road 63 (not great) or on smaller adjacent roads, we’ll talk about this route in detail in an upcoming article.
+The Danube River cycling path, going along the border with Hungary, is honestly a bit boring, rarely very close to the river, and often with very poor pavement; it is worth just staying on the state road 63 (not great) or on smaller adjacent roads.
+We’ll talk about this route in detail in an upcoming article.

 There are many small and hidden gems in Slovakia, one we really feel like recommending is the road going through the fairy-tale village of Osturna, near the Polish border (see map).